puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_user_group_windows.markdown

 Puppet's built-in [`user`][user] and [`group`][group] resource types can manage user and group accounts on Windows.

-These types were originally developed for \*nix systems, and have a few unusual behaviors on Windows.
+These resource types were originally developed for \*nix systems, and have a few unusual behaviors on Windows.
 Here's what you'll want to know before using them.

 ## What Puppet Can Manage